SillyTavern/SillyTavern-Docs/Usage/Core_Concepts/advancedformatting.md

 ## System Prompt

 !!!
 Applies to: Text Completion APIs
 For equivalent settings in Chat Completion APIs, use [Prompt Manager](prompt-manager.md).
+The **Main Prompt** is the equivalent of the System Prompt in Chat Completion APIs.
 !!!

+The System Prompt defines the general instructions for the model to follow.
+It sets the tone and context for the conversation.
+For example, it tells the model to act as an AI assistant, a writing partner, or a fictional character.

 The System Prompt is a part of the [Story String](context-template.md#story-string) and usually the first part of the prompt that the model receives.

-See the [prompting guide](prompts.md#main-prompt) to learn more about the System Prompt.
+See the [prompting guide](prompts.md#main-prompt-system-prompt) to learn more about the System Prompt.

 ## Context Template